hotwax/shopify-admin-helper/README.md

 If you have any questions or ideas feel free to join our <a href="https://discord.gg/SwpJnpdyg3" target="_blank">Discord channel</a>
 # The license

-Pre-order app is completely free and released under the Apache v2.0 License.
+Shopify admin helper app is completely free and released under the Apache v2.0 License.
 Check <a href="https://github.com/hotwax/shopify-admin-helper/blob/main/LICENSE" target="_blank">LICENSE</a> for more details.